fsschneider/DeepOBS/docs/user_guide/suggested_protocol.rst

 Repeated Runs with best Setting
 ===============================

-In order to get a sense of the optimziers consistency, we suggest repeating runs with the best hyperparameter setting multiple times.
+In order to get a sense of the optimizer's consistency, we suggest repeating runs with the best hyperparameter setting multiple times.
 This allows an assessment of the variance of the optimizer's performance.